We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In some cases, home remedies may not alleviate the pain of an impacted wisdom tooth.

+Wisdom teeth are harder than other teeth, which makes them more likely to get cavities.
 When a person’s wisdom teeth are coming through, there are practical things they can do to make it less likely that their gums become infected.
 These actions include:

 - Practicing good oral hygiene: Brushing teeth twice a day, flossing, and using mouthwash can help reduce the bacteria in the mouth that cause infections.

 - Drinking plenty of water: This helps to flush food and bacteria away from the teeth and gums.

 - Avoid sugary foods: Sweet foods can get stuck inside the broken gums, encouraging bacteria to grow.